RabbitSeries/Algorithms/ProblemSets/Pintia/AdvancedLevel/README.md

 - 1010, 1012, 1018 is too complex
 - 1039, 1045 ~~why bit operator << is slower than multuply *~~(bitwise op is lower than plus), why ~~unordered_map is slower than vector and map~~(hash cost and confilct cost)?
 - 1040 Change to DP.
+- 1010 Maybe some shitty overflow controll can be simplified.

 ## Long-term optimization